cooper-org/cooper/docs/source/additional_features.rst

 Multiple primal optimizers
 --------------------------

-When constructing a :py:class:`~cooper.constrained_optimizer.ConstrainedOptimizer`, one or multiple primal optimizers (grouped in a list) can be provided.
+When constructing a :py:class:`~cooper.optim.constrained_optimizer.ConstrainedOptimizer`, one or multiple primal optimizers (grouped in a list) can be provided.
 Allowing for multiple primal optimizers is useful when setting separate groups of primal variables to have different optimizer classes and hyperparameters.

 When a list of optimizers is provided for the ``primal_optimizers`` argument, they are treated "as if they were a single optimizer".
-In particular, all primal optimizers operations such as :py:meth:`optimizer.step()<torch.optim.Optimizer.step>` are executed simultaneously (without intermediate calls to :py:meth:`cmp.closure()<cooper.problem.ConstrainedMinimizationProblem.closure>` or :py:meth:`formulation.custom_backward(lagrangian)<cooper.problem.Formulation.custom_backward>`).
+In particular, all primal optimizers operations such as :py:meth:`optimizer.step()<torch.optim.Optimizer.step>` are executed simultaneously (without intermediate calls to :py:meth:`cmp.closure()<cooper.problem.ConstrainedMinimizationProblem.closure>` or :py:meth:`formulation.custom_backward(lagrangian)<cooper.formulation.Formulation.custom_backward>`).